jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 If the point is at a heading, these commands will replace the existing markup in order to update the level and/or type of the heading.
-To remove the markup of the heading at the point, press `C-c C-k` to kill the heading and press `C-y` to yank the heading text back into the buffer.
+To remove the markup of the heading at the point, press `C-c C-k` (`markdown-kill-thing-at-point`) to kill the heading and press `C-y` to yank the heading text back into the buffer.

 As with several other markup commands, if the region is active and `transient-mark-mode` is on, the heading insertion commands use the